intuition-dev/mbCLIx/docsOldIntro/src/about.md

 So far, somehow, server-side rendered LAMP has dominated web deployments, with WordPress having some 30% of the World Wide Web.
 It is time to start displacing that.

-You can reinvest the time saved by using MetaBake&trade; into a more interactive user experience (UX).
+You can reinvest the time saved by using MetaBakeinto a more interactive user experience (UX).
 Better UX is proven to lead into higher user engagement and better user retention.

 ## About mbake